FMIA Week 15: Nick Foles Can’t Nap, And The Eagles Have Re-Awakened

 The Eagles’ playoff hopes still hang by a thread.
 For Philly to win the division, Dallas must lose to the Bucs and Giants, and the Eagles must beat Houston and Washington.
 Um, not likely.
 But to make the playoffs, the Eagles need to go 2-0 while Washington, Minnesota and Carolina all lose at least one game.
 Possible.
 Not likely, but Nick Foles has been in this situation before in what is becoming a downright weird career.
 The book he wrote last year after the Super Bowl was called “Believe It.”
 But if Foles has another run in him, and there’s a sequel to his first book, I’m going to push for this title: “Even I Can’t Believe It.”

-Until 10:30 ET or so Sunday night, I’d planned to write the top of the column on the compelling story of the Cleveland Browns—They have won six football games, people!—and the instant maturation of Baker Mayfield and the influence of new offensive coordinator Freddie Kitchens, and the play that illustrates the perfection of their relationship.
+Until 10:30 p.m.
+ET or so Sunday night, I’d planned to write the top of the column on the compelling story of the Cleveland Browns—They have won six football games, people!—and the instant maturation of Baker Mayfield and the influence of new offensive coordinator Freddie Kitchens, and the play that illustrates the perfection of their relationship.
 That’s coming, in just a few sentences.
-But the Foles story, and the Eagles’ resuscitation, is just too good this morning.
+But the Foles story, and the Eagles’ resuscitation, was just too good.

 The Browns Are Factors

 On Oct.
 29, Gregg Williams took over as coach for the fired Hue Jackson, and Kitchens took over as offensive coordinator for the fired Todd Haley.
 The Browns are 4-2 since.
 Four wins.
 Four Mayfield fist-pumping, howling-at-the-moon wins.
-Last six weeks for Cleveland: four wins.
-Previous 164 weeks on the calendar for Cleveland: four wins.
+Previous 164 weeks: four wins.

 “Because Baker is starved for knowledge,” Kitchens said in his Alabama twang, the accent Mayfield imitates almost daily.
 “He loves learning.
 I’ve told him, ‘Your work in progress is never gonna be complete, ever.
 There’s always gonna be things you can work on, new things.’
 Why limit what he can become?
 He loves that.
 You see that every week, how much he loves it.”

-We saw it in real time Saturday night in Denver, with the game clock and play clock running, 12 minutes left in the game, Cleveland down 13-10, first-and-goal at the Denver 2-yard line.
+We saw it in real time Saturday night in Denver, with the game clock and play clock running; 12 minutes remaining, Cleveland down 13-10, first-and-goal at the Denver 2-yard line.

 The Browns didn’t huddle at first, preferring to keep the Broncos in their sub defense with two defensive linemen and five defensive backs; Cleveland had run the ball well against that Denver defense, so Mayfield didn’t want them to be able to substitute.
 This was going to be a run by Duke Johnson, with a tight end next to the right tackle.
 But with 26 seconds left on the play clock, Kitchens called for him to huddle to call the play, to ensure everyone was on the same page.
 Quick; don’t let Denver have time to substitute, he told Mayfield.
 The QB hustled his 10 mates in and out of a quick huddle, looking at the Denver defense while he called the play.
 The Broncos had a sub—from TV, it looked like corner Bradley Roby—ready to come in, but … “Get to the line!”
 Kitchens yelled into Mayfield’s helmet before the sideline-to-quarterback communication shut off at 15 seconds.
 No defensive changes.